mhoogen/ML4QS/Python3Code/README.md

 git clone https://www.github.com/mhoogen/ML4QS.git
 ```

-Navigate to the Python3Code folder using cd <path to your ML4QS/Python3Code folder> using Anaconda Prompt (Windows) or terminal (Mac/Linux)
+Navigate to the Python3Code folder using cd <path to your ML4QS/Python3Code folder> using Anaconda Prompt as Adminstrator (Windows) or terminal (Mac/Linux)

 Enter the following commands to create and activate the environment: